NINJABuoy42/site_clones/README.md

 # site_clones
 clone projects of various sites this repo will contain clones of different sites, using plain vanilla script or using various different framework
+#including
+some of the initial works of mine